jorritmusto/DIS18_Projekektarbeit_Gruppe1/README.md

 Note: all files contain short documentation at the beginning of each file.

+### create_initial_items.py

+This task creates the quickstatments for the initial items that are referenced in the following tasks and stores them into data/quickstatements/initial_items.
+The items are:
+* Transcription Start Site
+* Gene
+* Conditions
+    * M63_0.4
+    * LB_0.4
+    * LB_2.0

+### create_items_genes.py

+This task creates the quickstatments for gene items and stores them into data/quickstatements/genes.
+As label the locus_tag is used.
+The description is provided by the "Product" column of our input excel.
+Moreover, the gene length is added.
+An example of a statment is:
+< b0001 > (thr operon leader peptide) < is instance of > < qid for Gene > < has length > < 66 >

+### create_items_tss.py

+This task creates the quickstatments for tss items and stores them into data/quickstatments/tss.
+As label a combination of the position and the strand is used, which is also written in the description.
+Moreover it adds information on:
+* position
+* strand
+* qid of the gene it relates to
+* qid under which condition it was detected

+An example of a statment is:
+< 38_+ > (Transcription Start Site: Label was assembled by the the position and strand of the TSS)
+< is instance of > < qid for TSS > < has position > < 38 > < is on strand > < + > < relates to > < qid of gene >
+< detected under condition > < qid of condition >

 ### knowledge_graph.py

 This script automates the process of querying a Wikibase Cloud instance to retrieve data and convert it into a knowledge graph represented in RDF (Resource Description Framework) format.
 The script uses the requests library to execute SPARQL queries and the rdflib library to construct and serialize the RDF graph.
 It starts with defining a SPARQL query that fetches all relevant information from the Wikibase instance.
 The query retrieves items along with their properties such as locus tag, length, strand information, condition, and start position.
 Then, the script constructs an RDF graph using the rdflib library.
 It defines a namespace and properties, and dynamically adds triples to the graph based on the query results.